amsehili/auditok/doc/apitutorial.rst

 large analysis window (here of 100 ms) to ensure that the brief noise be surrounded by a much longer silence and hence the energy of the overall analysis window will be below 50.

-When using a shorter analysis window (of 10ms for instance, block_size == 441), the brief noise contributes more to energy calculation which yields an energy of over 50 for the window.
+When using a shorter analysis window (of 10 ms for instance, block_size == 441), the brief noise contributes more to energy calculation which yields an energy of over 50 for the window.
 Again we can deal with this situation by using a higher energy threshold (55 for example).